Hassan1910/NarrateVisionAI/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy NarrateVision is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+### Deployment Steps

+1. Fork or clone this repository to your GitHub account
+2. Connect your GitHub repository to Vercel
+3. Configure the following environment variables in your Vercel project settings:
+   - `OPENAI_API_KEY`: Your OpenAI API key
+   - `API_PROVIDER`: Set to 'openai' or 'zero2launch'
+   - `VIDEO_OUTPUT_DIR`: Set to 'public/videos'
+   - `SHOW_FFMPEG_WARNING`: Set to 'true'
+   - `MAX_SLIDESHOW_IMAGES`: Set to '4' or your preferred number
+   - `TRANSITION_DURATION`: Set to '1' or your preferred duration
+   - `DEFAULT_IMAGE_STYLE`: Set to 'natural' or 'vivid'
+   - `DEFAULT_IMAGE_SIZE`: Set to '1024x1024'
+   - `DEFAULT_VOICE`: Set to 'alloy' or your preferred voice
+   - `AUDIO_QUALITY`: Set to 'high', 'medium', or 'low'

+4. Deploy your project

+Note: The application uses FFmpeg for video processing, which is included in the Vercel environment.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.